UH INTERNS

 Professional Experience Designed for YOU

-The Upper House Internship Program is a paid opportunity designed for undergraduate students’ professional and spiritual development.
-Interns work directly with the foundation staff team, in specialized roles, to create high-quality events for the university and Madison leadership community.
+The Upper House Internship Program is a paid opportunity designed to foster both the professional and spiritual development of undergraduate students.
+Interns work closely with our foundation staff in specialized roles, helping to create high-quality events that serve the university and Madison’s broader leadership community.

-An Upper House internship is not just a job, it is mentorship.
-You will develop transferrable skills in a professional environment and gain experience in the daily operations of a growing nonprofit ministry and every dimension of event production.
+An Upper House internship is more than just a job—it’s a mentorship experience.
+You’ll develop transferable skills in a professional setting while gaining insight into event production and the operations of a growing nonprofit ministry.

-More than most campus work opportunities, Upper House internships usher students into a dynamic atmosphere that encourages growth in service-driven leadership, healthy team building, and networking with local leaders.
+More than most campus jobs, Upper House internships immerse students in a dynamic environment that cultivates service-minded leadership, collaborative teamwork, and meaningful connections with local leaders.

 Have a Question?